devgeniem/backend-recruit-task/README.md

 ```
 The endpoint should create the todo list row and all the children todo-items.
 Read up on [objection.js](http://vincit.github.io/objection.js/) ORM on how achieve this.

+## optional considerations
+The folder structure of the app doesn't scale particulary well.
+Restructure the app as you see fit in a manner that would suit production - grade application with significantly more features.